Stochastic Gravitational Wave Background from Chiral Superconducting Cosmic Strings: Dynamics of infinitely thin current-carrying cosmic strings

 Another possibility is to demand that the string is transonic --- i.e. that the longitudinal and transverse perturbations move at the same speed.
 This condition leads to $\mathcal{L}(\kappa) = \sqrt{1-\kappa}$ and also implies that the general solution is given by \eqref{StringSol} and \eqref{PhiSol} \cite{Carter:1990nb} and that the relation between $X^{\prime \, \mu}_{\pm}$ and the scalar field is given by Eq.~\eqref{ChiralSol} as well \cite{Rybak:2020pma}.

-Here, we begin by studying the vector field radiation emitted by these two types of cosmic strings.
-Although superconducting strings are not generally expected to always be chiral or transonic, as we shall see, there is some evidence that our findings should apply to any type of current-carrying cosmic string.
+Here, by taking advantage of the integrability of their equations of motion, we will use chiral and transonic strings as a proxy to study the vector field radiation emitted by current-carrying cosmic strings.
+Although superconducting strings are not generally expected to always be chiral or transonic (see e.g.~\cite{Carter:1997pb}), as we shall see, there are reasons to believe that our findings should apply to any type of current-carrying cosmic string.